 “Ahead of your day, we make sure that we know addresses and help figure out your timings – taking into consideration the roads we will need to use and possible traffic we might encounter.
 We like to arrive slightly earlier than agreed to pick you up as we find it helps with any nerves a couple may have – and it also means we are ready when you are!”

-“We are passionate about our couples and our cars – on a wedding day we are always on hand whether it’s to hold your flowers while you get in or out of the car, keeping you dry from the odd shower, fixing your dress and of course popping the bottle of bubbly to celebrate.
+“We are passionate about our couples and our cars – on a wedding day we are always on hand whether it’s to hold your flowers while you get in or out of the car, keeping you dry from the odd shower, fixing your outfit and of course popping the bottle of bubbly to celebrate.
 While you are saying your vows we choose a nice location in case you’d like a photograph with your cars afterwards – we’d also love to say congratulations!”

-It’s always nice to see Neil and Kareth at a wedding we are shooting as they always have a smile and a hello – you can catch them on their website and facebook :)
+It’s always nice to see Neil and Karen at a wedding we are shooting as they always have a smile and a hello – you can catch them on their website and facebook :)

-Occasionally we travel with the bridal party (and Liam usually with your other half and his or her squad).
-We’ve been on vintage buses and tractors (NOT easy to photographs on country back roads FYI haha), row boats – Jo even arrived by lifeboat one (also not easy to photograph on btw), we’ve walked through cities and villages with awesome bridal parties – it can all make for some pretty interesting photographs for telling your story…plus, who wouldn’t want a a wee go on a lifeboat, ammaright?!
+Occasionally we travel with the wedding party (and Liam usually with your other half and his or her squad).
+We’ve been on vintage buses and tractors (NOT easy to photographs on country back roads FYI haha), row boats – Jo even arrived by lifeboat one (also not easy to photograph on btw), we’ve walked through cities and villages with awesome wedding parties – it can all make for some pretty interesting photographs for telling your story…plus, who wouldn’t want a a wee go on a lifeboat, ammaright?!
 Anyway, back to that ceremony timeline huh? :D

 Stuart and his brother drove their Grandads vintage car to Stuart’s wedding in Pitgaveny Orchard, Elgin.
 I’m pretty sure Liam had the best day ever the way he spoke about it afterwards :D

-If we’re not travelling with the bridal party we jump in our DeLorean and gun it to ’88.
+If we’re not travelling with the wedding party we jump in our DeLorean and gun it to ’88.
 There are times when we’ve run out of rubbish to fuel it (surprising seeing as Liam despairs that Jo never takes out the bins), in which case we drive a bog standard car to your ceremony.
 For Glasgow weddings, we always take a gander here ahead of the day to find out if there are any organised walks to take place in the city – a common theme for the summer months in particular.
 For further afield in Scotland, we’d also be checking Traffic Scotland to get an idea of what problems we could run into on main roads and motorways – thrilling, we know, but worth it :D We use the app Ringo if we need to, which means we never have to have change on us for parking in city streets.
 It’s great as it links straight to your card, you type in the meter number and bobs yer uncle, yer laughing as you skip gaily away, high fiving passers by and doing the finger guns at folk.
 One thing to watch is that with some meters you can extend your parking, but some do have a limit to the amount of time you can stay in the one spot.
 Outside of weddings, this app is mega handy so worth checking out!
 If we’re ever really unsure we’ll find somewhere to park my car for the full day – easy to the peasy :)

 Jo tends to leave your pre-wedding festivities before you do – Jo especially wants to make sure she get there ahead of you, have a minute to give your other half a wee squeeze, speak to your celebrant and of course get ready for your own arrival.
 Liam is usually already there, photographing your guests hugging the life out of your other half – woohoo!